 - 1. Remove the cap and rotor. - 2.
 Remove the advance springs, weights and the advance stop bushing from the advance assembly. - 3.
-Remove the roll-pin from the shaft and slide the retaining sleeve down.
-It should not be necessary to remove the gear (Figure 7). - 4.
+Remove the roll-pin from the shaft and slide the retaining sleeve down (Figure 7). - 4.
 Slide the shaft two inches out of the housing. - 5.
 Rotate the shaft 180° and insert the advance stop bushing pin into the small hole on the advance plate (Figure 8). - 6.
 Install the locknut and washer to the advance stop bushing pin. - 7.
 Install the retaining sleeve and roll-pin.